xiaoylu/DesignPattern/RAII/Readme.md

 This prevents resource leakage, because the destructor of "resource handle" will always be called (C++).

-Thanks to garbage collection, Java doesn’t have/need this feature.

 ```cpp
 	class File_handle {
 		FILE* p;